JeromeAuffret/phalcon_multisite/README.md

 ## Demos

-At this point, only the common application can be access. \
+At this point, only the base application can be access. \
 To render a specific application, you need to identify it. \
 Applications can be identified using session and/or hosts.